Avocarrot/openrtb/README.md

 	});
 ```

-A validation is performed on the Bid Response object after it has been built, according to the official OpenRTB 2.3 specs.
+During the build process of the bid response, a validation process is performed and the status is updated automatically if the validation fails.
 The results of the validation are stored in a meta field in the form of an array that contains the specific validation error that occured.
-Also the status of the bid response is updated automatically.
-(In this case it will be 3 that corresponds to invalid json) E.g if the id is missing from the bid response:
+E.g if the id is missing from the bid response:
 ```javascript
 	[{
 	    dataPath: '.id',